Progress report for ENE19-156

 Educational Approach

-Our approach to education is interdisciplinary, with individual study, group discussion, live and webinar workshop sessions, and individualized support for the 16 selected participants who demonstrate their potential for community level impact.
-A complete curriculum for specialty mushroom production along with a teacher’s manual will be developed to facilitate transfer of the aspects of successful production, the initial draft has been completed by Ravi Ramaswamy in Winter 2019.
-In addition to the technical aspects of production, it is important that educators are trained and engage in effective methods to improve how content is taught to support the needs of diverse communities.
-To this end, we will use a ‘Popular Education’ approaches (Frerie 2018, Bender 1996, and Jeria 1990) — so that learning events are driven by the collective participant needs and solutions reflect the particular context that participants face.
-Networks focused on educator development help develop a sense of connectivity and are a tool for exchanging best practices that improve the viability of the specialty mushroom industry as a whole.
-The methods we utilize emphasize that all participants have knowledge to share and that the collective experience of the group forms a valuable cohort that sustains for years beyond the term of this project.
-Ravi Ramaswamy has extensive experience with popular education and will implement this approach throughout the course of the project.
+Our approach to education was interdisciplinary, with individual study, group discussion, live and webinar workshop sessions, and individualized support for the 16 selected participants who demonstrated their potential for community level impact.
+A complete curriculum for specialty mushroom production along with a teacher’s manual was developed to facilitate transfer of the aspects of successful production, the initial draft has been completed by Ravi Ramaswamy in Winter 2019.
+In addition to the technical aspects of production, it was important that educators were trained and engaged in effective methods to improve how content is taught to support the needs of diverse communities.
+To this end, we used ‘Popular Education’ approaches (Freire 2018, Bender 1996, and Jeria 1990) — so that learning events were driven by the collective participant needs and solutions reflect the particular context that participants face.
+Networks focused on educator development to help develop a sense of connectivity and were a tool for exchanging best practices that improve the viability of the specialty mushroom industry as a whole.
+The methods we utilized emphasized that all participants have knowledge to share and that the collective experience of the group forms a valuable cohort that sustains for years beyond the term of this project.
+Ravi Ramaswamy has extensive experience with popular education and implemented this approach throughout the course of the project.

 Milestones